jd28/rollnw/issues/smalls-debug-adapter.md

 - Stepping through a recursive function reports correct frame identity.
 - The VS Code extension contributes a debug configuration and launches a script from the editor.
-- Attach to a running Arclight session is either implemented or explicitly scoped as the next milestone with the transport decided.
+- Attach to a running rollnw client session is either implemented or explicitly scoped as the next milestone with the transport decided.
 - `textDocument/inlineValue` displays locals during a session.